wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/1-introduction.md

 out-of-the-box entities and even your own custom entities.
 Microsoft has many pre-built Business Process Flows or you can create your own.
 Additionally, an entity can have none, one, or many business process flows associated with it.
-Business process Flows are very customizable to easily fit many organizational needs.
+Business process Flows are customizable to easily fit many organizational needs.

 > [!TIP]